semuconsulting/pyubx2/README.md

 [Bug reports](https://github.com/semuconsulting/pyubx2/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) and [Feature requests](https://github.com/semuconsulting/pyubx2/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) - please use the templates provided.

-### New in v1.2.5
+### New in v1.2.6

-1. `pyubx2.UBXReader` can now accommodate any RTCM3 data in the input stream, alongside UBX and/or NMEA data.
+1. The standard and high precision elements of the `NAV-HPPOSLLH` and `NAV-HPPOSECEF` message types are now parsed as single high precision attributes for ease of use.
 See release notes for details.

 ---
 ## <a name="installation">Installation</a>